infoLab204/tw_autoencoder/README.md

 tw_autoencoder represents Python and R scripts to assess the proposed auto-encoder model and to compare its performance with other models, such as stacked autoencoder (SAE),  principal component analysis (PCA), and independent componet analysis(ICA) by using MNIST, Fashion-MNIST, SVHN and CIFAR10 data sets.

-We proposed a restorable autoencoder model as a non-linear method for reducing dimensionality.
+We proposed a tied-weight autoencoder model as a dimensionality reduction model with the merit of both linear and nonlinear methods.
+Although the tied-weight autoencoder is a nonlinear dimensionality reduction model, we approximate it to function as a linear model.
 The Python and R scripts provide the assessment of the proposed model and compare with other models in terms of the loss function, image reconstruction, and classification results.
 We provide Python and R scripts together in order for the readers to reproduce the results discussed in the manuscript.

 ### Install prerequisites:
 * __Python__ : version 3.6 or later